Overview

 Service Account password has expired

-Solution: Make Sure Account Expires is set to never for the Service account in AD
+Solution: Ensure the Service Account Expires is set to never for the Service account in AD

 Solution: Make sure the EC Service Account is part of “Log on as a Service” in the Local Security Policy.

-EC got successfully installed and had initial communication with Control over HTTPS, and updated Host and version details to Control.
-However, still EC state is Offline in the Control.
+EC was successfully installed and had initial communication with Control over HTTPS.
+However, the EC state is still offline in the Control.

 Initial Findings: